apache/druid/druid-0.23-release-notes.md

 Today, any context params are allowed to users.
 This can cause 1) a bad UX if the context param is not matured yet or 2) even query failure or system fault in the worst case if a sensitive param is abused, ex) maxSubqueryRows.
 Druid now has an ability to limit context params per user role.
 That means, a query will fail if you have a context param set in the query that is not allowed to you.

-The context parameter authorization can be enabled using druid.`auth.authorizeQueryContextParam`s.
-This is disabled by default to avoid any hassle when performing an upgrade.
+The context parameter authorization can be enabled using Druid.`auth.authorizeQueryContextParam`s.
+This is disabled by default to enable a smoother upgrade experience.

 (#12396)